Flash21-Mobile/MMate_System_Command/README.md

-# This is the CMD for managing mmate_system
+# This is the CMD for managing Mmate_System

 ### Please run the following code in the terminal
 #### (GitHub should be set up globally)